 On day two we experienced strong winds and our guides took a pragmatic approach, deciding to play it by ear and determine how to proceed as the day progressed.
 The trailhead was in Highlands Forest and parts of the trail were surrounded by a series of unique, otherworld-looking rock formations.

-We walked above Kleinmond and Paardeberg and saw mongoose droppings, a small puff adder, and an interesting caterpillar and lizard – still missing the coveted, elusive mountain leopard.
-Our guides said animals were likely hiding from the wind, but in the wetlands, we heard happy frogs croaking away.
+We walked above Kleinmond and Paardeberg and saw mongoose droppings, a small puff adder, and an interesting caterpillar and lizard – still no elusive mountain leopard sightings.
+Our guides said most animals were likely hiding from the wind, but in the wetlands, we heard happy frogs croaking away.

 Andreas decided the wind was too wild for the exposed uphill part of the trail.
-He had hiked it in similar conditions and said it was unpleasant.
-We turned back a few miles ahead of schedule.
+He hiked it in similar conditions and found it unpleasant, so we turned back a few miles early.
 After retracing our steps and stopping for a quick, windy lunch near the rock formations, we enjoyed wine tasting at Iona Wine Farm.

 I was up early the next day, but along with half of the group opted out.
 Although it was disappointing to miss the final hike and views of the Kogelberg Valley and Palmiet River, my body was tired and hiking in wind and rain wasn’t appealing.

 Almenkerk Wine Estate was purchased by Belgium / Dutch owners in 2002.
-Previously a 32-hectare (79 sq. acre) apple and pear farm, it was converted into a 15-hectare (37 sq. acre) wine farm.
+Previously a 79 sq. acre apple and pear farm, it was converted into a 37 sq. acre wine farm.
 A small part of the farm still has apple and pear orchards.

-Like most farms in the area, it’s a “family-owned and family-run operation”.
-Natalie and Joris van Almenkerk manage the farm and cellar with support from family members.
+Like most farms in the area, it’s a “family-owned and -run operation”.
+Natalie and Joris van Almenkerk manage the farm and cellar with support from other family members.
 The wine was exceptional, but the finer points of Almenkerk’s unique wine making methods escaped me…

 I looked through an interesting hard cover book on display at Almenkerk entitled Modern Wineries of South Africa – photography Craig Fraser, writing Hugh Fraser, design / production Libby Doyle.
-The book features photographs of “South African modern wineries representing the evolution of the SA wine-making industry”.
+The book features photographs of “South African modern wineries representing the evolution of the South African wine-making industry”.

 After the wine tasting, we enjoyed a delicious lunch and said our goodbyes.
-It was a fast-moving three-day adventure with vast information about the incredible area, fynbos, and wine making.
-I learned so much, it will take a few days to absorb!
-Hiking the Blue Mountain Trail is a good workout and a worthwhile, educational experience.
-It leaves you with vivid memories of South Africa’s beautiful Elgin Valley and the hearty, creative locals who live in and love the spectacular Valley!
+It was a fast-moving three-day adventure with vast information shared about the incredible area, fynbos, and wine making.
+During three fun and educational days, I learned so much it will take time to absorb the information!
+Hiking the Blue Mountain Trail is a pleasant workout and a worthwhile experience.
+It leaves you with vivid memories of South Africa’s beautiful Elgin Valley and the hearty, creative people who live in, support, and love the spectacular area!